-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 015-807 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
-Amendment No. Texas Title I Priority Schools Grant Schedule # 4C-Performance Assessment and Evaluation Part 2: Process for Development of Performance Goals Describe the process to be implemented to develop the campus' performance goals.
-Include the groups participating in the development of the goals.
-Responses are limited to two pages, front side only, with a font size no smaller than 9 point (Arial or Verdana).
+P 2 = well in A. J. J. J. J. J. J. J. J. J. J. J. J. J. For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 015-807 County-District No. by telephone/e-mail/FAX on by of TEA.
+School Years 2010-2013 Amendment No. by of TEA.
+Texas Title I Priority Schools Grant Amendment No. Schedu le # 4C-Performance Assessment and Eval uation Part 2: Process for Development of Performance Goals Describe the process to be impleme in the development of the goals. nted to develop the campus' performance goals.
+Include the groups participating s, front side only, with a font size no smaller than n 9 point (Arial or Verdana). i I · , er 4 , by telephone/e-mail/FAX on by of TFA.